Alive24/ckb-developer-personas/personas/Tea.md

 > what made you want to build in CKB?

-- Pride.
-Personally making 1 working app on CKB gives me more joy than deploying 10 contracts on Ethereum.
+- Personally making 1 working app on CKB gives me more joy than deploying 10 contracts on Ethereum or other platforms.
 - Also building on a solid foundation is a natural desire.
 My app can last as long as the foundation it's built on.

 ### Learn